lycus/mci/docs/instruction_set.rst

 inline assembly using this instruction is that the raw blob must contain code that is neutral to relocations, as it is not in any way guaranteed where the code blob will be emitted in memory.

+ffi
+---

+**Has target register**
+    No
+**Source registers**
+    0
+**Operand type**
+    FFI signature

+This instruction marks the function as an FFI function.
+FFI functions must only contain this one instruction, which points the code generator to the actual function entry point in a native library.

+When using this instruction, a function cannot be pure and is not allowed to be inlined.

+Note that the native function isn't linked to statically.
+The execution engine (either the interpreter or the JIT/AOT engine) will attempt to locate the native entry point when the FFI function is called.

 Constant load instructions
 ++++++++++++++++++++++++++